syedsaud15/ola-ride-performance-analytics/README.md

 )
 ```

-The output is published as:
+The resulting dataset is published as:

 ```text
 transportation.gold.fact_trips